ilkkamtk/JavaScript-english/vuorovaikutteiset_ohjelmat.md

 The values required by the program can be stored in variables.
 The values stored in the variable can be read many times during the program, and the values set once can be changed.

-JavaScript variables are defined by a `const`,` let`, or `var` statement.
+JavaScript's variables are defined by a `const`, `let`, or `var` statement.
 The choice of a keyword affects the visibility of the variable: whether the variable appears at the code block or function level.
-These programming language structures are discussed later; at this point, it is enough to learn how to define variables using the `const` and 'let' keywords.
+These programming language structures are discussed later; at this point, it is enough to learn how to define variables using the `const` and `let` keywords.

 For example, a variable called `name` is defined as follows:
 ```javascript